 A lease buyout clause, which is one of many clauses you can include in a contract, is a provision that allows a tenant or landlord to prematurely end a lease by paying a predetermined fee.
 This fee compensates for potential financial loss and inconvenience of finding a new tenant or, in the tenant’s case, moving to a new place.
 This provides both parties financial protection in case of early lease termination, ensuring flexibility and peace of mind throughout the lease term.

-If [Tenant] intends to vacate the leased premises prior to the end of the lease term, they must provide written notice at least thirty (30) days in advance, submitted on or before the 1st day of the month in which they plan to move out.
+If [Tenant] intends to vacate the leased premises prior to the end of the lease term, the tenant must provide written notice at least thirty (30) days in advance, submitted on or before the 1st day of the month in which the tenant plans to move out.
 Additionally, [Tenant] is required to pay an early termination fee equivalent to two (2) months' rent.
-Upon receiving this payment and retaining the security deposit, the Landlord may, at their discretion, release [Tenant] from any future rental obligations under the lease.
+Upon receiving this payment and retaining the security deposit, the Landlord may, at own discretion, release [Tenant] from any future rental obligations under the lease.

-In this example, the buyout clause allows the tenant to break their lease as long as they fulfill their obligations and pay the designated buyout fee.
+In this example, the buyout clause allows the tenant to break the lease as long as the obligations are fulfilled and also pay the designated buyout fee.
 This provides a clear understanding of expectations and protects both parties from potential miscommunication down the line.

 Types of Lease Buyout Clauses

 The type of lease buyout you use will depend on your unique circumstances and needs.
-Here are three types for you to consider:
+Here are three types to consider:

 This is the most common type of buyout clause, as seen in the example above.
 It requires the party terminating the lease to provide written notice within a specific timeframe and pay a predetermined fee.
 This allows for flexibility and eliminates any confusion or disputes regarding early lease termination.